Skip to main content

 The National Writing Project believes that learning to write well is one of the most challenging tasks for anyone, regardless of age.
 It takes time, practice, and lots of encouragement.
 Parents and teachers can help children develop their skills and, equally important, a love for words and writing.
 Every child can and should learn to write.
 However, the process of learning to write often seems mysterious.
 Many former students remember with frustration the red marks on their grade-school papers and the expectation that they simply fix whatever was "wrong" and get it "right" the next time.

 What should parents look for in a good school writing program?
 There are differences that occur when writing is simply assigned and when writing is authentically taught.
-Because Writing Matters, a book the National Writing Project co-authored with journalist Carl Nagin on the status of writing instruction in America, is an excellent resource for parents.
+Because Writing Matters (click here to purchase book), a book the National Writing Project co-authored with journalist Carl Nagin on the status of writing instruction in America, is an excellent resource for parents.